Norbyy/AUTOMATIC-IMAGE-SLIDER/README.md

 # AUTOMATIC-IMAGE-SLIDER
-An automatic image slider with hover using just html and css
+An automatic image slider with hover just html and css